Ebiroll/qemu_esp32/README.md

 #Results
 I got my ESP32-dev board from Adafruit.
 I have made two dumps and mapped the dumps into the files rom.bin & rom1.bin The code in esp32.c also patches the function ets_unpack_flash_code.
-Instead of loading the code it sete the user_code_start (0x3ffe0400) This will later be used by the rom to start the loaded elf file.
+Instead of loading the code it sets the user_code_start variable (0x3ffe0400) This will later be used by the rom to start the loaded elf file.
+The functions SPIEraseSector & SPIWrite are also patched to return 0.
-The functions SPIEraseSector & SPIWrite was also patched to return 0.
+The rom function -- ets_unpack_flash_code is located at 0x40007018.

 The instruction wsr.memctl does not work in QEMU but can be patched like this (in qemu tree).
 File translate.c